Doggy style: Advantages and disadvantages

 Doggy style may be a preferred sex position if either partner has back issues or some other medical conditions.
 During doggy style, the scrotum sometimes provides friction to the clitoris, thus possibly producing an orgasm or sexual stimulation in the woman.
 For some women, doggy style sex helps to stimulate an area that may be termed "the G-spot".
-However, this position may offer only minimal stimulation of the clitoris; so some women may require manual stimulation to achieve orgasm.
-Some men may, however, be able to stimulate the clitoris simultaneously with the penis and the scrotum respectively during doggy style sex.
+However, this position may offer only minimal stimulation of the clitoris; so some women may require finger stimulation to achieve orgasm.
+Some men however, may be able to stimulate the G-spot and clitoris simultaneously using the penis and the scrotum respectively during doggy style sex.

 Doggy style offers benefits as a sex position in group sex, such as during a threesome.
 Doggy style allows the passive partner to perform fellatio on male participant (termed "spitroast") or to perform cunnilingus on a female participant.

 Some women may feel vulnerable in this position, as it requires and implies a level of trust and a surrender of control by the receiving to the active partner.
 However, some women find this transfer of control to the partner arousing.
 According to the book Sexual Pleasure by Barbara Keesling, many established couples find doggy style relationship-affirming.

 Some consider doggy style to be unromantic.
 The position is considered by some to be less intimate because eye contact and kissing are more difficult.
+However, in a 2018 survey of millennials it was found to be the most popular sex position.